ibm-cloud-docs/vmwaresolutions/archiref/vpc-ryo/vpc-ryo-nsx-t-logical-routers.md

 Network Address Translation (NAT) is supported on Tier-0 and Tier-1 Logical Routers.

-As example, the following types of NAT are supported:
+As example, the following types of NAT are supported.

-* Source NAT (SNAT): translates a source IP address of outbound packets so that packets are shown as originating from a different network.
+* **Source NAT (SNAT)** translates a source IP address of outbound packets so that packets are shown as originating from a different network.
-* Destination NAT (DNAT): translates the destination IP address of inbound packets so that packets are delivered to a target address into another network.
+* **Destination NAT (DNAT)** translates the destination IP address of inbound packets so that packets are delivered to a target address into another network.

 You can also disable SNAT or DNAT for an IP address or a range of addresses.
 If an address has multiple NAT rules, the rule with the highest priority is applied.